-This policy was approved and endorsed by the Christ Church Elders at their meeting on 5th January 2021 and approved by the Christ Church Members at the 21st March 2021 meeting.
+This policy was approved and endorsed by the Christ Church Elders at their meeting on ??th Mmmm 2022 and approved by the Christ Church Members at the ??th Mmmm 2021 meeting.

 After the above meetings, a copy with contact details redacted was made publicly available on-line at http://christchurchswanley.org.uk.